MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 ```
 >

-This code should be fairly familiar, yet why can't we just call `removeFromParent()` directly, why do we need to wrap it in an action?
+This code should be fairly familiar, yet one does not simply call`removeFromParent()` directly...

-Well in the physics world we need to ensure that the seal is removed at the right time, in the SpriteKit frame render cycle there is a post-physics step called *didSimulatePhysics* after the physics simulation is complete for the current frame.
-It is at this point that it's safe to remove a physics body, otherwise you can run into problems with triggering collisions on nodes that have just been removed, resulting in a crash.
-If we wrap this in an action, SpriteKit will ensure it's executed at the right time in the cycle.
+In the physics simulation you need to ensure that the seal is removed at the right time, in the SpriteKit frame render cycle there is a **post-physics** step called *didSimulatePhysics* after the physics simulation is complete for the current frame.
+At this point it's safe to remove a physics body, otherwise you can run into problems with triggering collisions on bodies that have been removed, resulting in a horrible game crash.
+If you wrap this in an *SKAction*, SpriteKit will ensure it's executed at the right time in the render cycle.

 #Summary

-You've implemented the physics **contact delegate**, used the **categoryBitMask** to validate which physics body has collided and used additional information from the collision to only remove our seals if they reach a certain collision thresh hold.

-The game is getting to the final stages, let's add a little bit of polish next.
+The game mecanic is nearly finished, you've learnt to:

+- Implement the physics *SKPhysicsContactDelegate*
+- Using the **categoryBitMask** to identify physics bodies in a collision
+- Using **SKPhysicsContact** to evaluate the collision force between two bodies
+- Removing the seal cleanly from the scene

+In the next chapter it's time to add a little polish.